MtnBiker/historical-streets-la/ImplementationNotes.md

 To select radio button clicked https://stackoverflow.com/questions/596351/how-can-i-know-which-radio-button-is-selected-via-jquery Comnent with 3000+ checks

 Maps not loading at Heroku.
 Upload goes fine and only one error TypeError: `Attempted to assign to readonly property`

+Getting errors because leaflet-rails isn't using latest version (1.1 vs. 1.2), but when I switched caused other problems (I probably didn't put in the reference in the right file.); but decided to wait for a while and see if the gem gets fixed.